ldbc/ldbc_snb_interactive_v1_impls/README.md

     * **Output:** The results will be stored in the validation parameters file (e.g. `validation_params.csv`) file set in the `create_validation_parameters` configuration property.
     * **Parallelism:** The execution must be single-threaded to ensure a deterministic order of operations.

-2. Validate against existing validation parameters with the `driver/validate.sh` script.
+2. Validate against an existing reference output (called "validation parameters") with the `driver/validate.sh` script.

     * **Input:**
         * The query substitution parameters are taken from the validation parameters file (e.g. `validation_params.csv`) file set in the `validate_database` configuration property.